Hey, Snickerdoodle!

 Salted Pretzel Scotcheroo preparation.

-STEP 9: Sprinkle generously with the flake salt.
+STEP 9: Sprinkle the top of the bars generously with the flake salt.
 Let your Salted Pretzel Scotcheroos sit until they have cooled completely.
 Once cooled, cut into squares and enjoy!

 Salted Pretzel Scotcheroo preparation.